 Japanese Figure Skating Legend:

-Japanese figure skating legend, Midori Ito, won the the 1989 World Figure Skating Championships and the 1992 Olympic Figure Skating Silver Medal.
+Japanese figure skating legend, Midori Ito, won the 1989 World Figure Skating Championships and the 1992 Olympic Figure Skating Silver Medal.

 Midori Ito Made History: